 And Wireless Sgt Ron Jones had a strange encounter while on guard in Lydda.

 There was always someone, Arab or Jew, ready to buy something whether a blanket (which would get you beer money) or a tank.
 Many soldiers were tempted by the large amounts offered to sell a weapon such as a Thompson machinegun for which you could get £125, a huge sum in 1947 when pay counted in shillings per day.
 Eric Farthing recounts how for a tank you could get £28,000.
 Some were caught and court martialled but many weren't.

 There was also a long-established drug smuggling run from Beirut down to Egypt which the war rather interrupted.
-This was an Arab venture.
+This was an Arab venture though some troops did get involved.
 One method was to put the drugs into a cigar tin and insert it under a camel's skin but it took a long time for camels to amble down the Levant to Cairo; far quicker to persuade soldiers to carry it in a truck.
 In Egypt, after the war, some Afrika Korps POWs and British soldiers even got together and set up business selling army kit to Arabs.

 Arabs were usually responsible for the unobtrusive general stealing; Jewish terrorist gangs tended to make violent wholesale attacks to obtain arms and ammunition.
 John Meyers' unit was fortunate to get a break in Palestine from the fighting in Italy but learned to be careful of thieves: